plandes/mimic/README.md

 file from MIMIC-III if you need database access.

-Once you create the file, configure it with the API using the following additional configuration in the `--config` file is also necessary (or in `~/.mimicrc`):
+Once you create the file, configure it with the API using the following additional configuration in the `--config` specified file is also necessary (or in `~/.mimicrc`):
 ```ini
 [mimic_sqlite_conn_manager]